HR-CMGT/MGDD-unity/README.md

 #### Adjust the camera to the size of the background
 - Set the camera size to 3.
 This is the height of the background image / 100.

+#### Layers
+The scene hierarchy does not represent layers.
+That's why we are using three gameobjects with Z-depths to control what appears above what.
+You can also set a `sorting layer` to make sure one gameobject always appears above another.

 #### Adding components to sprites
 - Click on a sprite
 - Note that it has a `transform` component and a `sprite renderer` component.